bvanheu/pytoutv/README.md

     Physique ou chimie-Égoïsme raisonnable.ts

     $ mplayer ~/tou.tv/Physique\ ou\ chimie-Égoïsme\ raisonnable.ts

+#### Downloading for the Wii

+    You may want to download shows and watch them on the Wii using WiiMC for example.
+The best bitrate is around 800000 bit/s else you may experience lagging when playing the show.
+    Note that default option `AVERAGE` quality should get you a show playable on the Wii without problem.

+    To specify the bitrate, first get the available bitrate by running `info` on your show:
+    $ ./toutv-cli.py info 2157713779 2161200777
+    [...]
+    Available bitrate:
+        390000 bit/s
+        490000 bit/s
+        790000 bit/s
+        1190000 bit/s

+    You can then select the bitrate around 80000 bit/s, which is 79000 bit/s:
+    $ ./toutv-cli.py fetch --bitrate 790000 2157713779 2161200777
+    Emission and episode:
+        Physique ou chimie - Égoïsme raisonnable        (S01E09) Fetching video with bitrate 790000 bit/s
+    Downloading 312 segments...
+    [                                                                    ] 0%

 ## In case of a problem
 Try to delete the cache by removing the file named ".toutv\_cache" in the same directory where you run toutv-cli.py.